jhourlad01/BizAnalyticsAI/docs/Tooling.md

-# Tooling & Deployment Guide
+# AI-Powered Document Analytics Platform (POC) -- Tooling & Deployment Guide

 This guide provides step-by-step instructions for deploying and connecting all major services in your stack.